rolling-stock-scheduling/rssched-solver/README.md

 - TrainFormation is a ordered list of vehicles, index 0 is supposed to be the front of the formation

 - a Vehicle consists of an Idx and a vehicle type

+- a Transition is vehicle type specific and consists of a list of TransitionCycles

+- a TransitionCycle is a list of vehicle Idx, where the first vehicle of the cycle becomes the second vehicle of the cycle on the next day

 - Schedules can be serialized into Json objects which are the primary part of the algorithm's output